NickSpringall/workbook/workbook.md

 console.log(someBigint) // => 123456789123456789123n
 ```

 Boolean data types are either true or false.
-Any other value that isn't a null value will be true when coerced into a boolean type and a boolean value will be represented as 1 or 0 for true and false respectively when coerced into a number.
+Any value that isn't a null value will be true when coerced into a boolean type.
+A boolean value will be represented as 1 or 0 for true and false respectively when coerced into a number.

 The object data type is used to store a collection of indexed data that can be iterated over.
 It will typically refer to a 'thing' that has properties or methods.
 Arrays are a type of object that use numbers to index their data.